RPS Thea Musgrave Fund

 At the Royal Philharmonic Society, we cherish composers and the music they give to the world.
 For over 200 years, we have supported composers to write music that inspires performers and audiences.
 In this, we have enjoyed a particularly happy association with the composer Thea Musgrave whose groundbreaking Clarinet Concerto the RPS commissioned in 1968, and whom we presented RPS Honorary Membership in 2022 in recognition of her remarkable musical achievements.

-With support from Thea and her husband, the conductor Peter Mark, we are delighted to be launching a new fund in Thea’s name, with which we are set to support more composers and performers dedicated to contemporary music.
+With support from Thea and her husband, the conductor Peter Mark, we were delighted in 2025 to launch a major new fund in Thea’s name, to support more composers and performers dedicated to contemporary music.
+This was welcomed with great positivity and yielded a remarkable array of applications UK-wide.
+Consequently, we were pleased to announce almost £50,000 of grants, as detailed here.

-We are also grateful to Thea and Peter for putting some of the fund towards the new commission that Scottish composer Lisa Robertson is writing as part of the 2025 RPS Composers programme.
+We are also grateful to Thea and Peter for putting some of the fund towards the new commission that Scottish composer George Stevenson is writing as part of the 2026 RPS Composers programme.

 Thea Musgrave and Peter Mark